laher/goxc/README.md

 "Tasks"
 -------

 goxc performs a number of operations, defined as tasks.
-You can specify tasks with the '-tasks' option.
+You can specify tasks with the '-tasks=' option.

  * `goxc -t` performs one task called 'toolchain'.
 It's the equivalent of `goxc -tasks=toolchain ~`
- * By default, `goxc` performs several tasks, which can be summarised as follows:
+ * The *default* task is actually several tasks, which can be summarised as follows:
-    * validate -> (cross-)compile -> package
+    * validate (tests the code) -> compile (cross-compiles code) -> package (zips up the executables and builds a 'downloads' page)
+ * You can specify one or more tasks, such as `goxc -tasks=go-fmt,xc`
+ * You can skip tasks with '-tasks-='.
+Skip the 'package' stage with `goxc -tasks-=package`
- * For a list of tasks, run `goxc -h tasks`
+ * For a list of tasks and 'task aliases', run `goxc -h tasks`

+### Available tasks

+ * toolchain       Build toolchain.
+Make sure to run this each time you update go source.
+ * clean-destination  Delete the output folder for this version of the artifact.
+ * go-clean        runs `go clean`.
+ * go-fmt          runs `go fmt ./...`.
+ * go-test         runs `go test ./...`. (folder is configurable).
+ * go-vet          runs `go vet ./...`.
+ * go-install      runs `go install`. installs a version consistent with goxc-built binaries.
+ * xc              Cross compile.
+Builds executables for other platforms.
+ * codesign        sign code for Mac.
+Only Mac hosts are supported for this task.
+ * archive         Create a compressed archive.
+Currently 'zip' format is used for all platforms
+ * rmbin           delete binary.
+Normally runs after 'archive' task to reduce size of output folder.
+ * downloads-page  Generate a downloads page.
+Currently only supports Markdown format.

+### Task aliases

+Task aliases are a name given to a sequence of tasks.
+You can specify tasks or aliases interchangeably.
+Specify aliases wherever possible.

+ * all             [toolchain go-fmt go-vet go-test go-install xc codesign archive rmbin downloads-page]
+ * package         [archive rmbin downloads-page]
+ * default         [go-vet go-test go-install xc codesign archive rmbin downloads-page]
+ * validate        [go-vet go-test]
+ * compile         [go-install xc codesign]
+ * clean           [go-clean clean-destination]

 Outcome
 -------